moldiscovery/sars-cromatic/README.md

      - duplicates_6lu71_1_A.txt: pairs of replicates cavities on the biological unit
      - Pocket_*_6lu71_1_A.pdb: Cavity shapes
      - PocRes_*_6lu71_1_A.pdb: Cavity residues
-     - redundant: directory containing one of the duplicates cavity (not considered in the followinhg steps)
+     - redundant: directory containing one of the duplicates cavity (not considered in the following steps)
   - This directory contains SARS-CoV-2 VARIANTS data

 4. **IMPLEMENTATION.txt**